Gynecomastia Surgery Goes National

 Ultrasonic liposuction has a long history in the treatment of gynecomastia and has been shown to be of significant benefit over standard liposuction.
 Ultrasonic liposuction uses sound waves to dissolve the fat and works more efficiently in the removal of the fibrofatty tissue associated with most gynecomastia cases.
 I’ve found that the Vaser shrinks gynecomastia gland by a factor of seven!
 The addition of the Ultrasonic Vaser system in my practice has revolutionized male breast reduction of all types, making the procedure smoother and more predictable with less pain and a shorter recovery.

-Gyno surgery is straightforward, but requires great technical skill and artistry.
+Gynecomastia surgery is straightforward, but requires great technical skill and artistry.
 Every case is different to some degree, challenging your surgeon to make appropriate adjustments and modifications so that the best result is realized.

 Zone 0 or “ground zero” is the area immediately behind the nipple areola complex.
 This is almost always glandular tissue and is responsible for the puffy chest area seen in many men.
-This is illustrated in my “golf ball gynecomastia” video.

 Zone 1 is the anterior chest area that is usually shaped like a horizontal ellipse.
 This Zone includes Zone 0 and is the most commonly affected area in gynecomastia and creates the breast like appearance.
 It obscures or rounds off the lower pectoral muscle area that is more masculine if it is flat and linear, which is the appearance after treatment.